-In 2018 foreign employment gained momentum with a rise of 51,500 or 7.3% vs a year ago at the end of November.
-The most dynamic inflows are from citizens of the new EU-MS (EU-2, Croatia and EU-10) constituting half the increase in foreign employment vs November 2017.
-Employment inflows from third countries gain momentum vs 2017 (+18,200, +6.4%) reaching a level of 303,200 at the end of November.
-It takes some time for the refugees to find a way into employment.
-What we see now is largely a rise in unemployment as refugees have to register with the Labour Market Service (LMS) in order to be able to access education and training measures and to get basic income support.
+In 2019 foreign employment lost momentum but remained dynamic with a rise of 42,200 or 5.6% vs a year ago by the end of December.
+The most dynamic inflows were from citizens of the new EU-MS (EU-2, Croatia and EU-10) constituting half the increase in foreign employment.
+Employment inflows from third countries lost momentum as refugee inflows subsided (+14,000, +1.2%) reaching a level of 307,200 at the end of December.
+The numbers of EEA-citizens working in Austria increased only little to 161,400 by December 2019.

-In 2017, unemployment numbers declined in view of significant employment growth.
-The number of unemployed foreign workers declined by 2,400 or 2.4% to a level of 99,400, while the number of registered Austrian citizens decreased by 14,900 or 5.8% to 240,600.
-The subdued decline of unemployment of foreigners relative to natives is largely the result of the refugees flowing into unemployment.
-In 2018, unemployment continued to decline to -19,600 by the end of November (-6%); this decline accrued largely to Austrian citizens (-19,300, -8.5%) while the number of foreign unemployed hardly changed (-200, -0.2%).
+In 2018, unemployment numbers declined in view of significant employment growth.
+The number of unemployed foreign workers declined by 3,500 or 3.5% to 95,900, while the number of registered Austrian citizens decreased by 24,400 or 10% to 216,200.
+The subdued decline of unemployment of foreigners relative to natives was in the main the result of the large numbers of refugees flowing into unemployment.
+In 2019, unemployment continued to decline to 349,800 by the end of December (-5,800, -1.6%); this decline pertained only to Austrian citizens (-6,500, -2.7%) while the number of foreign unemployed increased slightly (+700, +0.6%).

-The unemployment rate of wage and salary earners - the traditional national calculation of the unemployment rate which excludes the self-employed from the labour supply base (which is based on administrative data) - amounted to 8.5% in 2017, a decline by 0.6 percentage points vs a year ago.
-The unemployment rate declined for natives and foreign workers almost to the same extent in relative terms, reaching a level of 7.5% for natives and 12.5% for foreigners, thereby leaving the gap between them almost unaffected at 5 percentage points, after 5.5 percentage points in 2016.
-In 2018, on an annual average, the unemployment rate of wage and salary earners is expected to decline to 7.7% in the wake of dynamic economic and employment growth and a slowdown in refugee inflows.
+The unemployment rate of wage and salary earners - the traditional national calculation of the unemployment rate which excludes the self-employed from the labour supply base (which is based on administrative data) - amounted to 7.7% in 2018, a decline by 0.8 percentage points vs a year ago.
+The unemployment rate declined for natives less than for foreign workers in relative terms, reaching a level of 6.7% for natives and 11.3% for foreigners, thereby reducing the gap between them to 4.5 percentage points, after 5percentage points 2017.
+In 2019, on an annual average, the unemployment rate of wage and salary earners is expected to continue to decline, albeit at a reduced rate, to 7.4%.

-The labour supply of foreign wage and salary earners increased during 2018 significantly to reach 860,900 by the end of November (+32,300 vs a year ago).
-The unemployment rate declined for foreign workers to 11.4 percent (-0.8 percentage points vs November 2017) and for Austrian citizens to 6.5% (-0.6 percentage points).
+The labour supply of foreign wage and salary earners increased during 2019 significantly to 913,100 by the end of December (+42,900 or 4.9% vs a year ago).
+The unemployment rate declined for foreign workers to 12.9 percent (-0.6 percentage points vs December 2018) and for Austrian citizens to 7.2% (-0.2 percentage points).
+All values are not seasonally adjusted.